yetanalytics/lrsql/doc/oidc/auth0.md

 #### Add Permissions (Scopes)

 Scroll back up and click the API "Permissions" tab.
-Add the following permissions as shown:
+Add the following permissions (corresponding to LRS resource scopes) as shown:

 ![API permissions](../images/oidc/auth0/04_api_permissions.png)

+(For simplicity we will not be adding more specialized scopes such as `statements/read/mine`.)

 ### Role Setup